 Grade 9 Programming: Our grade 9 core academic courses are full year courses, with ELA and Math on Mondays, Wednesdays and Fridays, and SS and Science on Tuesdays and Thursdays.
-Students are cohorted with a consistent homeroom for all core courses.
 They will have a teacher for Humanities (English Language Arts, Social Studies) and a teacher for Science/Math.
 Option courses happen each day and are quartered (take place for a quarter of the school year).

 Course Loads Gr.
-10-12: Generally speaking, students in grade 10 and 11 are required to carry a full academic load (40 credits).
-Grade 11 students may apply for a single spare course and therefore may carry 35 credits.
+10-12: Generally speaking, students in grades 10 and 11 are required to carry a full academic load (40 credits).
+Grade 11 students may apply for a single spare course and therefore may carry y 35 credits.
 Most grade 12 students should carry 30 credits over the course of the year.
 There are exceptions to those credit guidelines, and all exceptions must be approved by school administration.

 Orientation: We offer orientations for students new to Springbank Community High School.
-For incoming grade 9 students coming to us from our feeder schools, we hold a number of information/orientation sessions for students in their grade 8 year, including a visit to our school in June.
+For incoming grade 9 students coming to us from our feeder schools, we hold several information/orientation sessions for students in their grade 8 year, including a visit to our school in June.
 For grade 10-12 students who are new to our school we host an orientation the week before the first day of classes.
 Information is sent out to families in advance.